IgniteUI/help-topics/topics/02_Controls/igDataChart/04_Configuring/07_igDataChart_Axis_Intervals.md

 The following topic provides additional information related to this topic:

 -	[Adding igDataChart](igDataChart-Adding.html):  This topic demonstrates how to add the `igDataChart` control to a page and bind it to data.

-### Samples

-The following samples provide additional information related to this topic.

--	[NumericAxesIntervals](%%SamplesUrl%%/data-chart/numeric-xaxis-intervals) : This sample demonstrates the use of Major and Minor Axis Intervals on the ScatterLineSeries, using NumericX and NumericY Axes.
--	[CategoryXAxisIntervals](%%SamplesUrl%%/data-chart/category-xaxis-intervals) : This sample demonstrates the use of Major and Minor Axis Intervals on the ColumnSeries, using CategoryXAxis.